willmhowes/reed_auto_health_check/README.md

 # Reed Daily Health Check Automator

-This project is a **VERY** work-in-progress attempt to automate the submission of the Reed College Daily Health Check.
+This project is a **VERY** work-in-progress attempt to automate the submission of the Reed College Daily Health Check using Selenium WebDriver to automote the process.

 ## Getting Started